 Alongside the work outlined here Kris Holstrom also owns a consulting endeavor called Productive Properties, offering permaculture, garden, greenhouse and farm design services.
 Past projects include designing a food production system to feed 20 on a portion of a large cattle ranch, converting a former farm homestead now held by a land trust into a community farm and education center near Crested Butte, and a low water use landscape for a new green built home.
 Kris has designed greenhouses and greenhouse interiors for several Growing Dome Greenhouses.
 She works with schools to design and build cold frames and gardens and helped start and oversee four community gardens and one school greenhouse.

 Kris serves as Board President of SWIRL -the Southwest Institute for Resilience (formerly Tomten Institute).
 She co-founded this non-profit with Norwood resident, Carolyn Mountel, Iron Springs Mesa resident, Cheryl Miller and Telluride resident, Salli Russell.
 SWIRL is dedicated to teaching healthy sustainable living skills, including organic farming, gardening and organic waste recycling.
-SWIRL is the fiscal agent and supporter of regional community gardens and greenhouses including Telluride, Ridgway, Norwood gardens and Ophir greenhouse.
+SWIRL is the fiscal agent and supporter of the Telluride Farmers’ Market, regional community gardens and greenhouses including Telluride, Ridgway, Norwood gardens and Ophir greenhouse.
 The School Greens project, which was completed in 2011, provided in-school lighted growing systems to provide salad greens and sprouts for the school lunch programs and classroom support.
 Kris created a mobile growing platform ‘Truck Farm’ for the 2011 Mountain Film.